Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 The implementation of `CupsProtocolMessageProcessor` should be extended for checking the `package` field from the concentrator device twin.
+In case there the value is different from the one received from the Basics Station in the CUPS request, we will first check whether any of the keys in the `keys` array from the CUPS request is equal to the `fwKeyChecksum` field that is stored in the twin.

+If there is no matching checksum, it means that the concentrator is missing the key required for calculating the digest and verifying the update file.
+When this happens we will throw an appropriate error.

-In case there the value is different from the one received from the Basics Station in the CUPS request, the Network Server will trigger the download of the firmware upgrade file (using the Facade Function) and populate the CUPS response accordingly, so that the Station can then execute the upgrade.
+If there is a match for the `fwKeyChecksum`, the Network Server will trigger the download of the firmware upgrade file (using the Facade Function endpoint) and populate the CUPS response accordingly, so that the Station can then execute the upgrade.

 ### LoRa Device Provisioning CLI changes